 2) Review statistics as an initial guide.

 Statistics including acceptance rate, average undergraduate GPA, and average test scores of enrolled students will give you some strong benchmarking information.
-That said, these numbers should be used as only an initial guide since the whole applicant package is far more important.
+That said, these numbers should be used only as an initial guide since the whole applicant package is far more important.

 Plenty of applicants with GPAs or GMAT/GRE/EA scores below average are accepted every year while others with higher statistics are not.
 This disparity is why we encourage candidates to apply to a range of programs (ideally 5 to 8 schools).